Published on October 19, 2023 • Updated on March 24, 2026

 The question is not whether you have a pre-existing medical condition.
-What matters is whether the accident caused further harm to the injury, exacerbating the problem, and making it worse.
+What matters is whether the accident aggravated that injury or caused additional harm.

-However, the accident could have exacerbated your existing shoulder injury causing you to need additional treatment (possibly surgery and/or rehabilitation) that was not required prior to the accident.
+However, the accident could have exacerbated your existing shoulder injury, causing you to need additional treatment (possibly surgery and/or rehabilitation) that was not required before the accident.

-You cannot make a claim for the original injury, only for any additional treatment necessary due to the accident.
+You cannot make a claim for the original injury, only for any additional treatment necessary due to the accident, such as:

 With a pre-existing injury, you (the plaintiff) must show the accident was the proximate cause of the aggravation of the condition.
 In other words, you must prove that without the accident, the additional treatment (i.e., surgery and rehabilitation) would not be necessary.